l1mey112/randomx.js/README.md

 Vector instructions are used where possible in the library ([argon2](src/argon2fill/argon2fill_v128.c), [semifloat](src/jit/stubs/semifloat.c)) and in JIT code, and AES-NI rounds are emulated in software ([softaes](src/aes/softaes.c)).

 RandomX requires the use of multiple floating point rounding modes adjustable during VM execution, which are not supported in JavaScript.
 Performant emulations ([semifloat](src/jit/stubs/semifloat.c)) are used in place of these, which I am not opting to call "softfloat".
-A better name for these would be "semifloat", as they implement the rounding modes in terms of floating point operations rounded to nearest, ties to even.
+A better name for these would be "semifloat", as they implement the rounding modes in terms of floating point operations rounded to nearest, not a typical softfloat that implements floating point using only integer operations.
 This libraries semifloat implementation is rigorously tested, with a 200k LOC test suite ([harness](tests/semifloat/semifloat_test.c)).

 The library is entirely compliant with reference implementation, and all components been tested properly ([tests](tests), [harness](tests/harness.c), [harness wrapper](tests/harness.ts)).
 Reaching compliance was done by single stepping the virtual machine and diffing the state with the reference implementation ([breakpoint function](src/vm/vm.c), [JIT instrumentation](src/jit/jit_vm_inst.c)).